Another Situation

 Hi friends!

-Following in my mom’s footsteps, I pursued a career in nursing and my Bachelor of Science in Nursing from Winona State University in Minnesota.
+We eventually left the South and settled in small-town Wisconsin, where I spent the rest of my childhood.
+Inspired by my mom’s dedication to caregiving, I followed in her footsteps and pursued a career in nursing, earning my Bachelor of Science in Nursing from Winona State University in Minnesota.

-After graduation, I immediately moved from the frozen tundra to sunny Orlando, Florida where I spent the next 17 years of my life.
-While there I obtained my Master of Science in Nursing from the University of Central Florida.
-After working as a Nurse Practitioner in cardiology and transplant for several years, I headed north to beautiful Tennessee igniting my southern roots once again.
+After graduation, I swapped the frozen tundra for sunny Orlando, Florida, where I spent the next 17 years of my life.
+During that time, I earned my Master of Science in Nursing from the University of Central Florida and worked as a Nurse Practitioner in cardiology and transplant medicine.

 Jessica Maerz